gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 Prior to running the code you will have to:

 1. Split each video into individual frames .
-2. Download VLFeat http://www.vlfeat.org/download.html (Our code is tested with VLFeat 0.9.21) .
+2. Download VLFeat: http://www.vlfeat.org/download.html (Our code is tested with VLFeat 0.9.21) .
-3. Download MatConvNet http://www.vlfeat.org/matconvnet (Our code is tested with MatConvNet 1.0-beta25) .
+3. Download MatConvNet: http://www.vlfeat.org/matconvnet (Our code is tested with MatConvNet 1.0-beta25) .
 4. Modify the paths in the files main.m, main_vgg.m and main_kernels.m .

 The code for the extraction of the VGG descriptor is set to run on GPU.
 In case GPU is not available modify the main_vgg.m file as follows: